 Or you may be able to make a contribution out of your own pocket.
 Super savings are only taxed at 15%, but be aware of the contribution caps.1

 If you have a spouse or partner, it may be worth making a contribution to his or her fund.

 Be aware, annual limits on super contributions do apply.
-A BT financial adviser can explain these limits.

 Now may also be the time to review your super fund to check that your nominated investment strategy is in line with your tolerance for risk.